igoogolx/lux-docs/docs/configuration/porxyRule.md

 :::

 * Proxy All:
-  * Domains will be resolved by remote dns.
+  * All domains will be resolved by remote dns.
-  * Ips will be proxied.
+  * All ips will be proxied.
 * Bypass CN:
   * CN domains will be resolved by local dns.
 Others are remote dns.
   * CN ips and ips that are from CN domains will be proxied.
 Others are directed.